Skip to main content

 • Links to specialist external agencies when needed

-The Form Tutor is always the first point of contact for parents/carers regarding any concerns or issues.
+Mr Isherwood oversees pastoral support.
+Form Tutors are the first point of contact for parents and carers with any concerns or issues.

-• Head of Year 7 – Mr Green
+• Head of Year 7 – Miss Withnell

-• Head of Year 8 – Mr Sykes
+• Head of Year 8 – Mr Riley

-• Head of Year 9 – Mr Riley
+• Head of Year 9 – Mrs Suleman

-• Head of Year 10 – Miss Shaw
+• Head of Year 10 – Mr Sykes

-• Head of Year 11 – Miss Cross-Costello
+• Head of Year 11 – Mr Pickering

-This team deploys their combined experience of working with our young people and providing academic and emotional support in a number of ways.
-The pastoral staff knows the students in their year groups extremely well and continuously monitor their progress in all aspects of school life.
-For any students causing concern, referrals for support and intervention can be made by the pastoral support team, classroom teachers, parents/carers, support staff and the students themselves through a self‐referral process.
-Other Links to the Pastoral Team is our inclusion team which includes the school’s SENCO, a Child Action North-West Counsellor, a BFC counsellor, a Wellbeing and Safeguarding Officer and an attached Attendance Officer.
-We also work closely with other support agencies such as the Local Authority social inclusion team, child and family support and many others.
+Referrals for support and intervention can be made by the pastoral support team, classroom teachers, parents/carers, support staff and the students themselves through a self-referral process.
+Other links to the Pastoral Team include the school’s SENCO, counsellors, a Wellbeing and Safeguarding Officer and an Attendance Officer.
+We also work closely with external support agencies such as the Local Authority social inclusion team, child and family support and many others.

 Operation Encompass